memozac-gbz/coupons/README.md

 <img src="images/plot8_2_2.png">

-$\color{orange}{Analysis}$ *Behaviour is consistent among all 4 passenger profiles.
+$\color{orange}{Analysis}$ Behaviour is consistent among all 4 passenger profiles.
 Scores of 1, 2, and 6 are in the top 3 performers across the board.
-A score of `2` is top 1 in 3 out of 4 profiles*
+A score of 2 is top 1 in 3 out of 4 profiles

-$\color{green}{Hypothesis}$ *Attendance frequency is driving coupon acceptance (Most likely a score of `2`)*
+$\color{green}{Hypothesis}$`Attendance frequency is driving coupon acceptance (Most likely a score of 2)`

 **2.3.3 Looking deeper into the Hypothesis**

 When looking at accepted coupons based on coffee house attendance frequency, people with a score of `2` have a good chance of accepting the coupon.
-But also scores of `6` are also looking good when compared to the rejected coupons behaviour.
+But also scores of `6` are also looking good when compared to the rejected coupon behaviour.

 <img src="images/plot8_3.png" width="50%">

-Investigating further, people with scores of 2 and 6 represent `53.2%` of all accepted coupons.
+Investigating further, people with scores of 2 and 6 represent `53.2%` of all coffee accepted coupons.

 <img src="images/plot8_4_2.png">

 The hypothesis was in the right track but when comparing with the rejected coupons, was able to identify